-The colonial era shall be divided into two phases, namely the German and British periods that sealed communities with administrative boundaries and radically changed the course of land tenure that hitherto prevailed.
-This era will be highlighted because of the manner in which land tenure was institutionalized in land policies, ordinances and land administration decrees and statements in African countries, many of which are still honoured in various countries.
-Although shortest of them all, the post-colonial era is better understood by examining several segments thereof in Tanzania, namely; the early post independence, the Ujamaa and subsequent land security rejuvenation periods - period of involving grassroots consultations in shaping land policy, laws and strategies.
+The colonial era that followed immediately after this period shall be divided into two phases, namely; the German and British periods.
+This era will be highlighted because of the manner in which land tenure was institutionalized in policies, ordinances and land administration decrees and statements in colonies, many of which are still honoured today in various countries.
+Although shortest of them all, the postcolonial era is better understood by examining several segments thereof in Tanzania, namely; the early post independence, the Ujamaa and subsequent land security rejuvenation periods - period of involving grassroots consultations in shaping land policy, laws and strategies.